Evidence for anisotropy of cosmic acceleration: Redshift-dependence of light curve fitting parameters

 \begin{enumerate}

-\item The fit for determination of cosmological parameters~\cite{Betoule:2014frx} is to determine the relationship between the luminosity distance $d_\textrm{L}$ and the redshift.
-To inspect \emph{a posteriori} the distribution of two ($x_1$ and $c$) out of the three ingredients that go into standardising SNe~Ia, and add \emph{empirical} terms to describe their sample dependence and redshift evolution in the fit, is fundamentally against the principles of blind hypothesis testing, especially since no such dependence had been suggested by the JLA analysis~\cite{Betoule:2014frx}.
+\item The JLA analysis determined the relationship between the luminosity distance and redshift for SNe~Ia.
+To inspect \emph{a posteriori} the distribution of two ($x_1$ and $c$) out of the three ingredients that go into standardising SNe~Ia, and then add empirical terms in the fit to describe their sample dependence and redshift evolution, is fundamentally against the principles of blind hypothesis testing, especially since no such dependence had been suggested by~\citet{Betoule:2014frx}.

-\item We nevertheless carry out the same 16- and 22-parameter fits~\cite{Rubin:2016iqe} and present the results in Table~\ref{tab:RandHreprodresults}.
-While the log maximum likelihood ratio improves to 12.5 and 16 respectively for these fits, both these parameterisations also allow for a large dipole in $q_0$ out to $z \sim 0.27$ and $z \sim 0.18$ respectively, which \emph{reduces} the likelihood in favour of acceleration.
+\item Nevertheless we carry out the same 22-parameter fit~\citep{Rubin:2016iqe} for comparison and present the results in Table~\ref{tab:RandHreprodresults}.
+While the log maximum likelihood ratio does improve for these fits, this parameterisation actually \emph{increases} the significance of the dipole in $q_0$ to $4.7\sigma$ (likelihood ratio of 18.3) and reduces further the significance of a monopole.

-\item When progressively adding more parameters to improve the quality of a fit and obtain a desired outcome, the parameters have to be justified by both physical and information theoretic arguments.
-The additional parameters of Rubin \& Hayden~\cite{Rubin:2016iqe} can be justified by the Akaike information criterion (AIC) but not by the Bayesian information criterion (BIC).
-The same applies to the two additional parameters we introduce ($q_\mathrm{d}$ and $S$) however there is a \emph{physical} motivation to expect a scale-dependent dipole in an inhomogeneous universe~\cite{Tsagas:2011wq,Tsagas:2015mua} so the BIC need not apply~\cite{Burnham:2004}.
+\item The addition of parameters to improve the quality of a fit and obtain a desired outcome have to be justified by physical and/or information theoretic arguments.
+The additional parameters of \citet{Rubin:2016iqe} can be justified by the Akaike information criterion but not by the stricter Bayesian information criterion.
+This also applies to the two additional parameters we introduce ($q_\mathrm{d}$ and $S$) but these are physically motivated for a `tilted observer'~\citep{Tsagas:2011wq,Tsagas:2015mua}.

 \item If the light curve parameters $x_1$ and $c$ are allowed to be sample/redshift dependent one can ask why the absolute magnitude of SNe~Ia should also not be sample/redshift-dependent.
-Allowing this of course undermines their use as `standard candles' and the data is then unsurprisingly consistent with \emph{no} acceleration, as can be seen in Table~\ref{tab:RandHreprodresults} (see also Tutusaus \emph{et al.}~\cite{Tutusaus:2017ibk}).
-Note that the additional 3 parameters describing the sample dependence of $M_0$ are justified by the AIC.
+Allowing this of course undermines their use as `standard candles' and the data is then unsurprisingly consistent with \emph{no} acceleration~\citep{Tutusaus:2017ibk}, as seen in Table~\ref{tab:RandHreprodresults}.

 \end{enumerate}